 Windows from the upper two floors were visible, but Mac and Angel could only peer into the third-floor windows.
 There were three windows on either side of the building's chimney.
 Angel escorted Mac to the window closest to 65th Street.

 Mac had seen other drug gang production facilities before.
-They were seedy operations in dingy basements with the dregs of society weighing out powders using cheap digital scales, painfully trying to insert the opioid product into small zip-lock bags for street sale.
+They were seedy operations in dingy basements.
+The dregs of society weighed out powders using cheap digital scales, painfully trying to insert the opioid product into small zip-lock bags for street sale.

 This operation was shocking to him.
 Peeking into the third-floor window, he observed a modern, automated production line.
 Some industrial robots, conveyor belts, and specially designed machines were mixing and packaging the results.
 Angel recalled a description she had prepared earlier on her smartphone; she showed it to Mac.

 "This is their cocaine plus fentanyl line.
 An employee feeds two auger-driven tanks with cocaine and fentanyl.
 A computer measures the correct amount, by weight, into a mixing drum.
-The drum rotates for a while to break up any clumps and get the two drugs' right mixture.
-Then, they transfer the drum into another auger-driven container to meter out the desired amount.
+The drum rotates to break up any clumps and get the two drugs' right mixture.
+Then, they transfer the drum into another auger-driven container to measure the desired amount.

 A dime bag contains about a tenth of a gram of the stuff.
 An eight-ball contains 3.5 grams.